sit/wrkb/kb/champions/vi.md

 ### [P] Denting Blows

-Every 3rd attack on the same enemy deals 4% + 0.3 x per level ( +0.03% AD ) bonus physical damage of their max Health, reduces their Armor by 20% , and grants Vi 27% Attack Speed for 4 seconds.
+Every 3rd attack on the same enemy deals 4.8% - 9% ( +0.03% AD ) bonus physical damage of their max Health, reduces their Armor by 20% , and grants Vi 27% Attack Speed for 4 seconds.
 Deals 300 max damage vs. monsters.

 ### [1] Vault Breaker